 • Feeling obligated to trust the other person again.
 Trust is earned.
 Forgiveness is the first step but it doesn’t necessarily lead to an instantaneous or complete restoration of trust.

-• Forgetting.
-Remembering what happened can help you to create healthy boundaries to guard against the wrong happening again.
-In The Bondage Breaker, Neil Anderson writes, “Forgiveness is not forgetting about past hurt—rather it is making a conscious decision that gives up the right to use the offence against the other person again.”
+The Bondage Breaker, Neil Anderson writes, “Forgiveness is not forgetting about past hurt—rather it is making a conscious decision that gives up the right to use the offence against the other person again.”

 • Conceding defeat.
 You aren’t saying what was done to you is OK, and you are not lying down like a doormat to be stepped on.
 Instead, you release the person to God and in the process set yourself free.